antonytuff/antonytuff.github.io/content/posts/Plug & Pwn Chronicles.md

 At first glance, it looks like your average Ethernet-to-USB adapter.
 Boring, right?
 But nope, it’s a ninja in disguise.
 Under the hood, it’s a full-blown Linux box built to blend into office setups while giving you covert access to internal networks.
 ![](/img/Turtle/Pasted%20image%2020250508003229.png)
 Basically, it’s like having a stealthy *"backdoor in a dongle"*  that fits in your pocket.
 Perfect for those post-compromise ops or sneaky internal recon during Red Team gigs.
 You plug it in, and boom, you’re in the network, doing your thing like a digital ghost.
-With it we can be able to perform a number of things such as remote shell access, tunneling traffic, exfiltrating data, or runs automated scripts once plugged into a target environment.
+With it we can be able to perform a number of things such as remote shell access, tunneling traffic, exfiltrating data, or running automated scripts once plugged into a target environment.

 ### Real-World Analogies and Use Cases
 Let's pick this scenario, Lets say you're inside a client’s premises during a physical assessment, or mid-way through an internal engagement- Blackbox phase.
 You stumble upon wall-mounted RJ45 Ethernet ports, unused printer connections, unattended Switch or Routers,  VoIP phone ports, unlocked data centers, or exposed docking stations under desks.
 These are all opportunities for silent compromise.
 Now am wishing I had these before for some Nasty Red Team Engagements I've been in.